Modern architecture: Early skyscrapers

 At the end of the 19th century, the first skyscrapers began to appear in the United States.
 They were a response to the shortage of land and high cost of real estate in the center of the fast-growing American cities, and the availability of new technologies, including fireproof steel frames and improvements in the safety elevator invented by Elisha Otis in 1852.
 The first steel-framed "skyscraper", The Home Insurance Building in Chicago, was ten stories high.
 It was designed by William Le Baron Jenney in 1883, and was briefly the tallest building in the world.
 Louis Sullivan built another monumental new structure, the Carson, Pirie, Scott and Company Building, in the heart of Chicago in 1904–1906.
 While these buildings were revolutionary in their steel frames and height, their decoration was borrowed from Neo-Renaissance, Neo-Gothic and Beaux-Arts architecture.
 The Woolworth Building, designed by Cass Gilbert, was completed in 1912, and was the tallest building in the world until the completion of the Chrysler Building in 1929.
 The structure was purely modern, but its exterior was decorated with Neo-Gothic ornament, complete with decorative buttresses, arches and spires, which caused it to be nicknamed the "Cathedral of Commerce".

 Rise of modernism in Europe (1918–1931)

 After the first World War, a prolonged struggle began between architects who favored the more traditional styles of neo-classicism and the Beaux-Arts architecture style, and the modernists, led by Le Corbusier and Robert Mallet-Stevens in France, Walter Gropius and Ludwig Mies van der Rohe in Germany, and Konstantin Melnikov in the new Soviet Union, who wanted only pure forms and the elimination of any decoration.
 Louis Sullivan popularized the axiom Form follows function to emphasize the importance of utilitarian simplicity in modern architecture.
 Art Deco architects such as Auguste Perret and Henri Sauvage often made a compromise between the two, combining modernist forms and stylized decoration.

+A fine example of extensive European modernist architecture style is the Modernist architecture of Kaunas.
+Kaunas in the interwar period served as the temporary capital of Lithuania and required extensive expansion, modernization because initially it was a quite small city.
+In 2023, the Modernist architecture of Kaunas was recognized as the UNESCO World Heritage Site.